Rookout/piper/docs/installation.md

 Piper will use REST API to communicate with Argo Workflows server.
 Please follow this [configuation](https://argoproj.github.io/argo-workflows/rest-api/).

 To lint the workflow before submiting it, please configure the internal address of Argo Workflows server (for example, `argo-server.workflows.svc.cluster.local`) in the field: `argoWorkflows.server.address`.
 Argo will need a [token](https://argoproj.github.io/argo-workflows/access-token/) to authenticate. please provide a refrences to a secret in the field `argoWorkflows.server.token`.

+### Skip CRD Creation

+Piper can communicate directly to Argo Workflow, if you want to skip the creation of CRD change `argoWorkflows.crdCreation` to `false`.